meilisearch/documentation/learn/security/tenant_tokens.md

 ### Using a tenant token with an SDK

-After creating a token, you can sent it back to the front-end.
+After creating a token, you can send it back to the front-end.
 There, you can use it to make queries that will only return results whose `user_id` attribute equals the current user's ID:

 <CodeSamples id="tenant_token_guide_search_sdk_1" />